-After doing a little research, it turns out that this situation can be remedied by calibrating your Apple Watch and iPhone.
+Another possibility is that you may need to calibrate your Apple Watch and iPhone.
 It’s a simple process that ends with a 20 minute walk.
 If you are feeling that your Apple Watch is cheating you out of valuable Exercise minutes, or Calories on your Move ring, follow the calibration process and see if the situation improves.

 Calibrating Your Apple Watch for Improved Workout and Activity Accuracy

 There are several steps involved in the calibration process.
 Two steps are done on the iPhone – one in the Settings app and one in the Watch app.
 The last step is done by taking a twenty minute walk while wearing the Apple Watch, and perhaps carrying your iPhone.

 In the Settings app on your iPhone, scroll down and select Privacy.
 On the Privacy page, tap Location Services.
 If it’s off, turn it on.
 Then scroll all the way down to the bottom of the screen and tap System Services.
 On the System Services page, make sure that Motion Calibration & Distance is on.
 Tap Back in the upper left corner, and then tap Privacy in the upper left corner.
 When are back on the Privacy Page, tap Motion & Fitness at the bottom of the screen and make sure that Fitness Tracking is Enabled.